nathanpcheung/linktree-npc/README.md

 2. Create dublicate of the original branch called original
 3. Go to Settings, Pages and select main as Github Pages source
 4. Publish Page
-5. Replace the dummy data with mine
+5. Replace the dummy data with mine (See below edits for this repository)
-8. Review coding for tracking and other dummy data with min
+8. Review coding for tracking and other files with mine.
 9. Start using published link
 10. Setup Cloudflare Pages to use with my own Domain